Virupaksha (film): Plot

-In 1979, in the village of Rudravanam, Venkata Chalapathy and his wife are lynched by the villagers who believe their eerie rituals (black magic) caused multiple deaths.
-As she dies, Chalapathy's wife curses the village with destruction in twelve years.
+In 1979, in the village of Rudravanam, Venkata Chalapathy and his wife are lynched by the villagers, who believe their eerie rituals (black magic) caused multiple deaths.
+As she dies, Chalapathy's wife curses the village with destruction in 12 years.
 Their son, Bhairava, is spared and sent to an orphanage by the village head, Harishchandra Prasad.

-In 1991, a week after the mysterious disappearance of a villager named Siddhayya, Anasuyamma returns to Rudravanam with her son, Surya, and nephew to donate land for a school and attend the annual carnival honouring Goddess Modamamba.
-Surya's encounter with Nandini, Harishchandra Prasad's daughter, results in love and she apparently reciprocates but hesitates to accept his proposal.
+In 1991, a week after the mysterious disappearance of a villager named Siddhayya, Anasuyamma returns to Rudravanam with her son, Surya, and nephew to donate land for a school and attend the annual carnival honouring the Hindu deity Modamamba.
+Surya's encounter with Nandini, Harishchandra Prasad's daughter, results in love, and she apparently reciprocates but hesitates to accept his proposal.

 During the festival, Siddhayya, who has developed a severe pox after being mauled by a supernatural crow, returns to the village temple and dies in the inner sanctum, which is considered sacrilege.
 The head priest declares that the village is desecrated and must be sealed off for eight days in eight directions.
-Surya and his family are allowed to leave as they have been away for over twelve years, but Surya reenters the village to deliver medicine to Nandini, who suffers from convulsions, rendering him incapable of leaving the village for eight days.
+Surya and his family are allowed to leave as they have been away for over 12 years.
+However, Surya reenters the village to deliver medicine to Nandini, who suffers from convulsions, rendering him incapable of leaving the village for eight days.

 Sudha, Nandini's friend, attempts to elope with her lover Kumar, but tragically witnesses his accidental death when he is run over by a train.
 Upon returning to the village, Sudha is killed by a swarm of bees.
 Her parents conceal her death to avoid shame.
 Soon after, the milkman Suri and Surya's cousin Parvathi are found dead under mysterious circumstances.
 Surya, aided by an RMP (Registered Medical Practitioner), investigates and uncovers a disturbing pattern: each victim witnesses a death before their own demise, passing the curse onto the next person.
 An Aghora warns the villagers that they made a mistake by imposing the lockdown.